 #1 Option: Trusts

 There are few good ways to protect community property assets.
 The best?
 An offshore trust.
 Where?
 The Cook Islands or Nevis.
 These two jurisdictions have the strongest asset protection trust statutes.
-With these trusts you have a trustee who is not subject to your local court orders.
-A local judge only has jurisdiction over local affairs.
-Affairs of foreigners are subject to the laws of their own jurisdictions.
+With these trusts you have an international trustee.
+In our case, the trustee is our offshore law firm.
+So, the trustee is not subject to your local court orders.
+Keep in mind, a local judge only has jurisdiction over local affairs.
+Conversely, affairs of foreigners are subject to the laws of their own jurisdictions.
 Fortunately for you, if you are a judgement debtor, in certain jurisdictions the laws are tilted steeply in your favor.
-This stacks the deck against your opponent at law.
-There is extensive information on this website about planning your wealth preservation strategy using the offshore asset protection trust.
+As a result, this stacks the deck against your opponent at law.
+Furthermore, there is extensive information on this website about planning your wealth preservation strategy using the offshore asset protection trust.

 Community Property System Advantages